 The dispute between the Congolese Government and the United Nations over control of the port of Matadi continued in Leopoldville, Mar.
 30, when Mr.

-The dispute between the Congolese Government and the United Nations over control of the port of Matadi continued in Leopoldville, Mar.
+Background: The dispute between the Congolese Government and the United Nations over control of the port of Matadi continued in Leopoldville, Mar.
 30, when Mr. Tamba, director of the Congolese Transport Agency OTRACO, accused the United Nations of obstructing the port with uncollected goods.

 Speaking at a press conference Mr. Tamba pointed out that, ever since UN operations in the Congo started, goods brought into Matadi by the UN had been treated as commercial imports.
 They had been sent on from there once the transport authorities were in possession of the necessary customs and shipping documents.
 OTRACO had thus ensured the transit of all UN supplies through Matadi.